alliefleming/yellowco.co/_posts/2015-12-22-why-and-how-we-must-care-for-ourselves-before-caring-for-our-cause-or-business.markdown

 ---
-title: The Super Secret No One Told You About Time Management (And hot to Take a Giant Step in the Right Direction)
+title: The Super Secret No One Told You About Time Management (and How to Take a Giant Step in the Right Direction)
 author: heygirl@yellowconference.com
 wordpress_url: http://yellowconference.com/?p=4501
 date: '2015-12-22 04:00:01 -0800'